SecurityHero/ShieldRate/README.md

 - **Deprecated cipher suites and protocols**.
 - **Removing the local guest account from the administrators group**.

-**Jimmy**: Interesting.
+**Hasan**: Interesting.
 The good news is most of our servers likely share these vulnerabilities, so remediation should be straightforward.

 **Josh**: Exactly—a uniform issue makes things easier.
 Do you foresee any challenges with remediating the cipher suites and protocols?

-**Jimmy**: I doubt it’ll be a problem.
+**Hasan**: I doubt it’ll be a problem.
 We’ll run these changes through the next Change Control Board.
 As for Wireshark and the guest account, those shouldn’t be an issue either since they shouldn’t be on the servers in the first place.
 I’ll check with our CIS admins about that.

 **Josh**: Great.
 I’ll start building remediation packages to simplify the process for you.

-**Jimmy**: Sounds good.
+**Hasan**: Sounds good.

 **Josh**: By the way, do you already have a patch management system in place for handling the Windows Update-related vulnerabilities?

-**Jimmy**: Yes, no worries there.
+**Hasan**: Yes, no worries there.
 Windows Updates are handled automatically, and everything should be patched by next week.

 **Josh**: Excellent.
 I’ll get started on researching the best ways to address the findings and have something ready for the next Change Control Board.

-**Jimmy**: Sounds good.
+**Hasan**: Sounds good.
 Talk to you soon.

 **Josh**: Cool, talk to you soon!